 And because we don’t want to go against cultural norms and upset a status quo that favors male voices, leaders inadvertently silence and sideline dissenting opinions and different perspectives, including women’s.
 As a result, we’re often blind to the cultural systems in our organizations that keep women feeling left out or pushed out.
 This is opposite of cultural intelligence.

-Cultural intelligence is the ability to shift perspective and adapt behavior to navigate conversations across cultural differences, such as gender, so that each of us feels valued and heard.
-In a previous blog (What’s a Guy to Do? written in light of the #metoo movement), I explained how men can use their cultural intelligence to help women not only share their opinions and perspectives but also get ahead in an organization.
+Cultural Intelligence is the ability to appreciate another’s perspective and change behavior to show genuine respect in conversations across cultural differences, such as gender, so that each of us feels valued and heard.
+In a previous blog (What’s a Guy to Do? written in light of the #metoo movement), I explained how men can use their Cultural Intelligence to help women not only share their opinions and perspectives but also get ahead in an organization.
 So, what can women do?

 Options for women